The Mosquito: Legal status

-Campaigners and authorities in many countries have stated that they believe the device to breach human rights and may even constitute assault.
-Liberty has expressed concern that the device may violate sections 8 and 14 of the European Convention on Human Rights, and the United Kingdom's Human Rights Act 1998.
+Campaigners and authorities in many countries have stated that they believe the device breaches human rights and may even constitute assault.
+Liberty has expressed concern that the device may violate articles 8 and 14 of the European Convention on Human Rights, and the United Kingdom's Human Rights Act 1998.

 The Committee on Culture, Science and Education of the Parliamentary Assembly of the Council of Europe prepared a report stating that this device violates many articles of both the European Convention on Human Rights and the United Nations Convention on the Rights of the Child, and should be banned in Europe, because it is often "painful" and causes "degrading and discriminatory consequences for young people".
 In September 2008, Baroness Sarah Ludford MEP moved a motion to the European Parliament to ban the use of the Mosquito.
 It failed to get enough signatures from MEPs to proceed to a full debate.

 In Belgium, a resolution was passed by the House in June 2008 asking the government to take all necessary measures to prohibit the use of devices like the Mosquito on Belgian territory.
 The legality of the device has also been tested in the French courts, where the Tribunal de Grande Instance de Saint-Brieuc prohibited the use of the Mosquito within its municipality, and ordered a private individual to pay €2,000 compensation after operating the device outside their house.

 Under Ireland's Non-Fatal Offences Against the Person Act, 1997, anyone who "directly or indirectly applies force to or causes an impact on the body of another... without the consent of the other" (force including "application of ... noise or any other form of energy"), is guilty of committing assault.
 This issue has been raised in relation to the Mosquito device by Ireland's Ombudsman for Children following legal advice provided by Youth Work Ireland, but has yet to be tested in the Irish courts.

 In the United Kingdom, the manufacturers claim that the tones are broadcast at 75 dB, meaning that the product falls within the government's auditory-safety limits, although the German news source Heise reported the device emits 85 dB, and websites selling the Mosquito claim it can go up to 95 dB with a special chip, which in reality allows the Mosquito to reach 104 dB.
 The government of the United Kingdom issued a statement in 2008 stating that "'Mosquito alarms are not banned and the government has no plans to ban them".
 The English county of Kent has chosen not to allow the usage of the Mosquito on council-owned buildings.